Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 ## Spout

-### Resource Spout
+### File Spout
-There are many data sources that may be used to feed graphs in Raphtory, for this example we will make use of the simplest of these, the `ResourceSpout`.
-This takes a file which is inside of the `resources` directory of an SBT project and pushes it into Pulsar for our graph builders to parse.
-We have already put the lotr.csv file into this folder (hence why it run in the last tutorial), so you shouldn't have to set anything if using it.
+There are many data sources that may be used to feed graphs in Raphtory, for this example we will make use of the `FileSpout`.
+This takes a file on your machine and pushes it into Pulsar for our graph builders to parse.
+We automatically download the lotr.csv file into this folder (hence why it run in the last tutorial), so you shouldn't have to set anything if using it.
 If you are want to swap this file out for your own data, simply put your file into the resources directory and change the file name in the code.

 ```scala
 val source  = ResourceSpout("YOUR_FILE_HERE")